 J. Everette Fauber Jr.'s "Goodbye, Wilderness" explores the ethical and philosophical dichotomy between natural and human-altered worlds.
 The paper contrasts the inherent cooperation in the animal kingdom with human behavior, questioning moral boundaries and environmental impact.
 It discusses themes of evolution, natural instincts, and the consequences of technological and societal advancements, ultimately challenging readers to reflect on humanity's role and responsibilities.

+Text of a paper delivered to the Sphex Club in Lynchburg.
 This academic paper critically examines the growth and implications of bureaucratic structures within the U.S. government, particularly during the administrations under President Franklin D. Roosevelt.
 It highlights the extensive increase in the number of federal bureaus and their employees, spurred predominantly by executive orders, and critiques the inefficiencies and potential threats to democracy posed by these sprawling governmental agencies.
 The paper discusses historical changes, personnel policies, and the impact of bureaucracy on governmental efficiency and democratic governance.

 A discussion of the failure of federal farm policy to keep farmers on their farms, maintain farm income, prevent unnecessary surpluses, be cost-effective, and adapt to changes in productivity.